eric1foard/quick-budget/README.md

 - To do's - minor
 -- get rid of extra line when collapse sections on budget -- More things that can be turned into components?
--- In field, have the numbers display as "xx.xx" properly.  onBlur?
 - To do's - major
 -- Improve variable naming.
 -- User can delete fields (will this be possible?)